LUCompSoc/constitution/README.md

 ## General Finance

-1. All financial matters of the Society shall be dealt with as set out in the LUSU Financial Regulations as laid out in Schedule A, By-law 4 (www.lusu.co.uk/documents).
+1. All financial matters of the Society shall be dealt with as set out in the LUSU Financial Regulations as laid out in Schedule A, By-law 4 (https://s3-eu-west-1.amazonaws.com/nusdigital/document/documents/44077/a9740e9d8fb1d46d4148a6c3719f7232/Financial_Regulations_2018_v1.pdf).
-2. A budget of estimates for the coming year’s expenditure shall, by the end of the summer term, be drawn up by the Treasurer and presented in writing to an Executive Meeting for approval.
+2. A budget of estimates for the coming year’s expenditure shall, by the end of the Summer term, be drawn up by the Treasurer and presented in writing to an Executive Meeting for approval.
 It should then be presented to a General Meeting and published on the society website.
 3. The following shall ordinarily be signatories of the Executive account with LUSU or with any financial institution:
    1. President,
    2. Secretary, and